CONVENIENTLY LOCATED TO SERVE NASHVILLE, BRENTWOOD, AND FRANKLIN

 What size implant is best for me? : Choosing your optimal size.

 Your starting body proportions and desired outcome preferences will make the size choice for you.
 Everyone has a different opinion of what look they want.
 The most common thing that patients say when asked about size is: I want to look natural.
 I want to look proportional.
 The way I like to determine your size is to first talk about your goals, perform an exam to see your dimensions, look at photos you may bring if you have any, and allow you to try on different sized implants so that we can get a visual of the look you like best.
 After combining this information, we have a pretty good idea of what implant size is going to be best for you.
 I rarely have patients unhappy about a size selection.
-Looking online at before and after photos which have the size listed can be helpful, but be careful because you really need to know the patient’s height and weight and their starting breast size needs to be similar to yours before you can get an idea of your potential outcome.
+Looking online at before and after photos that have the size listed can be helpful, but be careful because you really need to know the patient’s height and weight and their starting breast size needs to be similar to yours before you can get an idea of your potential outcome.

 Remember that breast implants also come in different profiles.
 An implant’s profile refers to its projection from the chest wall.
 There are low profile, moderate profile, moderate plus profile, high profile, and extra-high profile breast implants.
 A low profile implant has the widest base and the least amount of projection, whereas an extra-high profile implant has a narrow base but a larger amount of projection.
 The ideal profile choice for you will depend on your aesthetic goals and the overall dimensions of your frame.
 Your options will be discussed during your informative consultation at our office.